 BPCI Advanced rests on:

-BPCI Advanced is not codified in 42 CFR Part 412, 413, 414, or other generally applicable Medicare regulations.
-The model operates through CMMI demonstration authority, with details in Participation Agreements and annual implementation guidance.
+BPCI Advanced was not codified in 42 CFR Part 412, 413, 414, or other generally applicable Medicare regulations.
+The model operated through CMMI demonstration authority, with details in Participation Agreements and annual implementation guidance.

 The BPCI Advanced performance period